classroomLabs/aldaba-clean_dev-23_04/docs/practice/actibity_bookings/activity-bookings.md

 #### Restrictions

 If the Activity is in the "published" or "confirmed" state and has enough capacity, then the activity can be booked.
-If bookings reach the required quorum, then the activity state is changed to "confirmed".
+If bookings reach the required quorum, then the activity state is changed to "confirmed"

 #### Data needed for booking an activity: